 Customers no longer wanted to be treated as part of a general mass.
 Instead, they highly appreciate businesses that provide them with a high degree of personalization.
-Small ecommerce vendors seek the help of an ecommerce website development services company, to integrate AI technology in their online stores.
+Small ecommerce vendors seek the help of an ecommerce website development company, to integrate AI technology in their online stores.

 Advanced technologies like AI – Artificial Intelligence and machine learning are used to provide customers with a high degree of personalization.
 AI holds massive potential for ecommerce companies since it provides dynamic and adaptable targeting.
 Using AI, ecommerce companies can show products that are linked to the user’s interests, which they are more likely to purchase.

 What more, AI-driven personalization doesn’t just boost conversion rates but also helps to inculcate the relationships between customers and the ecommerce vendors, thereby turning them into loyal, lifelong customers.